 - Have a reasonable level of personal fitness – click here to view the firefighter fitness guide

-- Live and/or work within five minutes of your local fire station
+- Live and/or work near to your local fire station

 For more information about the #NeedMore campaign, visit www.oncallfire.uk – the website includes advice to employers, highlighting how having on-call firefighters within their business can bring advantages.
 Examples include health & safety and medical response training, as well as developing situational awareness, leadership skills, and the ability to work under pressure.